Sue9104/web-manual/interface/owner-project-management.md

 ![](/assets/project_management.overview.information.png)

+Operation:
+1. add new members
+2. extend the deadline

   - If you want to add more people to the project after creation who must be registered first, operation with "add members" panel.

 #### Schedule